Kinzali/kinzali/README.md

 I'm a budding Data Analyst 📊, eager to explore the fascinating world of data and its endless possibilities.
 Based in Finland, I bring a fresh perspective and a hunger for learning to every project I tackle.

-- 🔭 As a newcomer to the field, I'm enthusiastically diving into the realm of data analysis, eager to sharpen my skills and make meaningful contributions.
+- 🔭 As a newcomer, I'm enthusiastically diving into data analysis, eager to sharpen my skills and make meaningful contributions.
 - 🌐 I'm on a continuous journey of discovery, eagerly exploring new tools and techniques to expand my knowledge and capabilities.
-- 💡 Outside of my professional endeavors, I enjoy immersing myself in problem-solving challenges and soaking up insights from tech resources.
+- 💡 Outside of my professional endeavours, I enjoy immersing myself in problem-solving challenges and soaking up insights from tech resources.

-With a blend of enthusiasm and determination, I'm ready to embark on an exciting adventure in the world of data analysis.
+With a blend of enthusiasm and determination, I'm ready to embark on an exciting adventure in data analysis.

 <h3 align="left">Connect with me:</h3>
 <p align="left">